-Penny is Vice President and Senior Community Development Officer for Wells Fargo.
-She manages their markets in Richmond, Hampton Roads and Fredericksburg to meet the needs of the community and the Community Reinvestment Act (CRA) goals.
-Penny has helped the bank earn an outstanding CRA rating over the last 16 years.
-She provides counsel to ensure strong community development performance, focusing on service to the community in financial literacy education, investments to nonprofits, and CRA lending.
-She is a member of LMR’s Class of 2010 and has her B.S. in Business from High Point University and a Competent Toastmaster Certification from Toastmasters International.
-Penny serves on the City of Richmond’s Small Business Advisory Board and the Virginia Community Capital Council of Advocates, and is a member of the Local Initiative Support Coalition (LISC) Advisory Committee.
+Penny J. McPherson is Vice President and Senior Community Development Officer for Wells Fargo.
+She manages their markets in Richmond-Petersburg MSA, Hampton Roads and Fredericksburg to meet the needs of the community and the Community Reinvestment Act (CRA) goals.
+She provides counsel to ensure strong community development performance, focusing on service to the community which includes financial literacy education, investments to nonprofits, and CRA lending.
+Penny is also a board member of the Black History Museum and LISC, where she chairs the Neighborhood Investment Committee.
+She is also a member of the Virginia Community Capital Council of Advocates.
+Penny was appointed by Richmond City Council to the Maggie L. Walker Initiative Citizens Advisory Board.
+She is a member of LMR’s Class of 2010.
+She has her B.S. in Business from High Point University and a Competent Toastmaster Certification from Toastmasters International.

 W. Douglas Moran